Make Money Gaming Apps

 How to play 21 Blitz

 In the game, you have four columns where you can stack cards.
-The goal is stack cards in combinations that add up to 21.
+The goal is to stack cards in combinations that add up to 21.
 Once you get a stack totaling 21, you get points and the stack clears, leaving room for you to stack more cards.
 You can get bonus points for different combinations and stacks.
 Some of the special combos include:

-• Black Jacks - These are wild cards and clear any stack.
+• Black Jacks: These are wild cards and clear any stack.
 You can use them to get rid of a stack that's causing you issues.
 If you use it to clear the stack and hit 21, you get a bonus.

-• Streaks - If you clear stacks on back-to-back turns, you can get a bonus.
+• Streaks: If you clear stacks on back-to-back turns, you can get a bonus.
 There's an undo button that lets you go back a step.
 You can use this to peek ahead and plan your streaks.

 If you go over 21 in a stack, you get a strike.
 If you get three strikes, the game is over.
-Your game is also over when you get through all the cards in the deck or you run out of time — each game is three minutes max.
+Your game is also over when you get through all the cards in the deck, or you run out of time — each game is three minutes max.
 I usually got through all my cards well ahead of the time limit.

 21 Blitz Game Play